A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of the proposed AI-aided framework for MACC systems with arbitrary cache–user access topology.
-The evaluation focuses on two aspects, (i) the effectiveness of the proposed GNN-based approach in constructing efficient delivery schemes, and (ii) the tightness and computational efficiency of the proposed greedy converse bound.
-Through extensive simulations, we compare the proposed methods with conventional schemes in terms of delivery load and computational complexity under a variety of user–cache access configurations.
+In this section, we evaluate the proposed AI-aided delivery framework for MACC systems with arbitrary user-cache access topology.
+Our experiments focus on the delivery-phase graph coloring performance of the proposed GNN-based method, and the accuracy and computational complexity of the proposed greedy converse bound.
+For the delivery phase, we compare the proposed GNN-based method with the DSatur algorithm and a Potts-based baseline~\cite{schuetz2022potts} in terms of the number of colors and runtime under different user numbers and memory ratios.